-The decision to move your loved one is often delayed because of the physical and emotional demand on you both.
+The decision to move your loved one is often delayed because of the physical and emotional demands on you both.
 Each family will have its own reasons for wanting (or not wanting) to take such a step.
 Making a decision that is best for your loved one, and making that decision with your loved one, can be difficult and is never decided in a day.
 Try to learn as much as you can about the possible options and discuss them together.

 Older adults and their families have some options when it comes to deciding where to live, but these choices can be limited by factors such as illness, ability to perform ADLs (eating, bathing, toileting, dressing, transferring, and walking), financial resources, availability, and personal preferences.

-- Remain at home with modifications, addition of assistive equipment and monitoring, and/or in-home help from home health aides.
+Remain at home with modifications, addition of assistive equipment and monitoring, and/or in-home help from home health aides.

-- Locate live-in help such as a college student or young adult that can "buddy" with your loved one.
+Locate live-in help such as a college student or young adult that can "buddy" with your loved one.
 (This is becoming more popular as young people need places to live and older people need household help.)

 Planning too far ahead is hard, foremost because it's likely that you and your loved one can't imagine them living anywhere but where they live now, though also because you never know how needs might change.
 The first step is to think about the kinds of help wanted or needed in the future.
-Where are you seeing decline in their abilities?
+Where are you seeing a decline in their abilities?
 Sometimes the decline occurs in their own caregiving ability - maybe they are struggling to take care of a spouse who has needs and both are worse for it.

 One way to begin planning is to look at any chronic illnesses your loved one lives with (diabetes, emphysema, heart failure, and so on).
 Talk with the primary care provider about how these health problems could make it hard for someone to get around and take care of him- or herself in the future.

 When your loved one needs more assistance with ADLs and IADLs (see below) than you can provide, this might be a reason to discuss moving, especially if their safety is at risk.